Richard Glossip: Midazolam controversy

-Scheduled execution
+Execution attempts and new trial request

 On July 1, 2022, Glossip was one of twenty-five death row inmates to be scheduled for execution in Oklahoma.
 He was scheduled to be executed on September 22, 2022.

-On August 16, 2022, Oklahoma Governor Kevin Stitt granted a 60 day stay of execution.
+On August 16, 2022, Oklahoma Governor Kevin Stitt granted a 60-day stay of execution.
 Glossip was then scheduled to be executed on December 8, 2022.
 On November 3, 2022, Governor Stitt again granted a stay of execution for Glossip, allowing time for the Oklahoma Court of Criminal Appeals to address his pending legal proceedings.
 He was rescheduled to be executed on February 16, 2023.
 On January 24, 2023, Glossip's execution was rescheduled to May 18, 2023, after Attorney General Gentner Drummond requested a new execution timetable to accommodate for staff shortages within the Department of Corrections.
+In March, Drummond announced his office would seek to stay the execution until 2024 to allow an independent counsel to review the case.
+After the independent review was released, his office filed a motion to vacate the murder conviction of Glossip in April 2023.
+Drummond did not "proclaim Glossip’s innocence, but he did note in a news release there was enough doubt of his guilt that the death penalty and his conviction for murder is inappropriate."
+The case went back to the Oklahoma Court of Criminal Appeals.

+On April 20, 2023, the Oklahoma Court of Criminal Appeals ruled against Richard Glossip despite a motion from the state’s Attorney General asking the court to vacate Glossip’s conviction and remand the case to a lower court.
+This ruling meant that barring clemency being granted or any further appeals to the US Supreme Court, Glossip would be executed by lethal injection on May 18.

+In late April 2023, a Clemency Hearing held by the Oklahoma Pardon and Parole Board denied Glossip clemency in a 2–2 ruling.
+The reason why a tied vote resulted in denial of clemency in favor of death is due to the rules stating that there must be a 3–2 majority ruling in favor of clemency.
+There were only 4 panel members instead of 5 as member Richard Smothermon recused himself due to a conflict of interest, being the husband of Glossip's trial prosecutor Connie Smothermon.